ankanghosh/anveshak/docs/README.md

 - **User feedback collection** for answer quality
 - **Personalized learning paths** based on user interests (implemented with privacy-preserving approaches like client-side storage, session-based preferences, or explicit opt-in)

-For a complete roadmap, see the [changelog](docs/changelog-doc.md).
+For a complete roadmap, see the [changelog](changelog-doc.md).

 ## Blog and Additional Resources
-Read our detailed blog post about the project: [Blog Title](external_blog_link)
+Read our detailed blog post about the project: [Anveshak: Spirituality Q&A - Bridging Faith and Intelligence]([external_blog_link](https://researchguy.in/anveshak-spirituality-qa-bridging-faith-and-intelligence/))

 ## 📜 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.

 ## 📞 Contact